A container view controller that manages a radio-style selection interface, where the selection determines which child view controller to display.

 Tab bar controllers serve the same purpose in tvOS as in iOS, but provide slightly different user interface features:

-Swiping down from the tab bar moves focus into the content view; specifically, to the first focusable view that is visually below the selected tab.
+In tvOS, swiping down from the tab bar moves focus into the content view; specifically, to the first focusable view that is visually below the selected tab.
 Swiping down behaves like a normal focus-changing gesture—that is, focus moves in the direction the user swiped.
 If nothing is focusable immediately below the selected tab, the closest focusable view is focused instead.
+In iOS, the tab bar always remains in focus at the bottom of the screen.

-Pressing the Select button while a tab is focused moves focus into the content view.
-Because there is no direction associated with this change, focus moves to the view specified in the content view's
+In tvOS, pressing the Select button while a tab is focused moves focus into the content view.
+Because there is no direction associated with this change, focus moves to the most appropriate view specified in the content view's

 Tab bar controllers in tvOS do not support customization.
 A tab bar controller displays only the number of view controllers from its